nonfiction/nterchange3-extras/README.md

 files, just include a file with the recommended changes to those files with a note in the README about what needs to be done (eg: stylesheets/default.your_add_on.css)

-Before committing, be sure to chmod -R 775 the add-on folder, or you may break things!

-    chmod -R 775 your_add_on
+**Note on permissions** - since git doesn't preserve folder permissions the deploy script changes all file/folder permissions to 775 or `rwxrwxr-x`.
+This should cover most cases, unless your writing to the /var or public_html/uploads folders.
+If you are, make a note of it in the README.